PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 La Marquesa Forest park

 Before we headed back to our car, we then spent some time talking to the park information guy.
 He told us about the future plans for the park.
-Once the new aviary/butterfly house opens, the next phase will be a funicular that will transport visitors between the parking area and the aviary.
-In the future, they will be renting out the gazebos and playgrounds for family parties.
+10/14- The dinosaur park is now closed (dinosaurs were damaged by visitors).

-The city of Guaynabo is really doing a nice job with this park.
+The city of Guaynabo is really doing a great job with this park.
 Go out and see for yourself!
-It is a great place to enjoy nature and burn off some energy.
-We are planning on going back once the next phase is complete.
+It is a great place for the family to enjoy nature and burn off some energy.

-The park is open on Tuesday through Sunday from 9:00am until 5:00pm.
+The park is open on Tuesday through Sunday from 9:00am until 5:00pm, but no admission after 3:30pm..
 The park is closed on Mondays.
+It will be open some holidays…if open for a Monday holiday, they will close Tuesday (call to make sure they are open!).

-The trolley is wheelchair accessible.
-The observation tower and trails in the forest are not.
+The trolley/funicular is wheelchair accessible.
+The observation tower and some walking paths and trails in the forest are not.

-I would allow an hour or 2, depending on if you plan to walk through the forest.
+I would allow 2 hours or more, depending on if you plan to walk through the forest or how long the kids want to play.

-Parking fee is $1 per car.
-The parking lot has space for about 100 cars.
+Parking fee is $1 per car and $2 for vans (plus tax).
+The parking lot at the center is small, but they have a field they park in where they will bus you up to the entrance.
 This park is popular with locals, especially on the weekend.

 Driving directions from the San Juan area: Take Route 2 or 22 to Route 20 south.
 Follow Route 20 south (pass the Big Kmart) and look for the toll booth on your left, then take the second exit after the toll (it doesn’t have an exit number).
 This will put you onto Road 834.
 Then go straight across through the light and continue on Road 834.
 Road 834 eventually ends on Road 835.
 Turn left onto Road 835.
 Go a couple 100 feet and the park entrance will be right in front of you.
 There are some signs along the road that you can follow to get there.